caldevopsonline/UrlCapture1.0/README.md

  NB: It might sometimes take extra minutes to have your configuration fully functioning
  3. login into free tier account on azure devops and create a new project(https://dev.azure.com/)
  NB: Your portal account and azure devops dev.azure account much have same user credentials.
-This is to ensure that the resource group, subscription and web app canreflect in the pipline setup process
+This is to ensure that the resource group, subscription and web app can reflect in the pipline setup process
- 4.
+ 4. Create a new pipeline
+ 5. select the project from azure repo or github repo.
+ 6. Configure the pipeline with the your subscription and web app name.
+ 7. Perform a build and deploy process.
+ 8. Test url link for web app to view project running on azure
+# Running Automated Test Suite
+The project contains a test script that test the function SEND() in app.py.
+The SENND() function is responsible for reading user input and capturing data from url using BeautifulSoup library and request.
+The test suit is made of a test_app.py and conftest.py.
+To run this, use the command--> pytest

 # Deploying Project to Amazon BeanStalk
  1. Rename app.py to application.py